callstack/byorg-ai/docs/src/docs/core/performance.md

 # Performance

-If you'd like to test your application performance, you can use `performance` object from the context.
+To test your application's performance, you can use the performance object available in the context.

 ```js
 const slowPlugin: Promise<MessageResponse> = {